World's most versatile flashcards

 octave the series of eight notes that makes up a musical scale.

 noise pollution the occurrence of loud or unpleasant sound in the environment.
-The sounds of city traffic are a form of noise pollution.
+For example, the sounds of city traffic.

 rarefaction a region in a sound wave where there are fewer particles than normal.
 The rarefactions that a vibrating violin string produces are areas of lower than normal air pressure.